haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 #### Project:
 <ul>
 <li>X -- Integration with BLS API</li>
-<li>IN PROGRESS -- Add a JSP and Servlet to search for income experiences by income and/or career</li>
+<li>X -- Add a JSP and Servlet to search for income experiences by income and/or career</li>
 <li>IN PROGRESS -- Complete and test ExperiencesSearch Class.</li>
 <li>X--Consider Ellis's feedback on autocomplete options (see open issues)</li>
 <li>X--Update time log</li>